-My main topics are perception, understanding, mental states and AI, though I am interested in most things theoretical philosophy.
+My main topics are understanding, evidence and reasons, perception, (applied) social epistemology and AI, though I am interested in most things theoretical philosophy.
 Below are some current and completed projects.

 Published in Synthese